isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-(Simple) Report all non-`const` variables declared at namespace scope.
+(Simple) Report all non-`const` variables declared at namespace scope and global pointers/references to non-const data.
+(???
+NM: Obviously we can warn about non-`const` statics ... do we want to?)

 ### <a name="Ri-singleton"></a>I.3: Avoid singletons